mjberti1/codxtest/readme.md

 # Codec Loop Test

 A small static Netlify site for checking video codec compatibility across devices.
-The page embeds two muted autoplaying videos that loop continuously: one MP4/H.264 source and one WebM/VP8 source.
+The page embeds two muted autoplaying videos that loop continuously: one HEVC source and one AV1 source.

 ## Key Technologies